mattermost/docs/source/configure/calls-deployment.rst

 Calls plugin metrics
 ^^^^^^^^^^^^^^^^^^^^

 Metrics for the calls plugin are exposed through the ``/plugins/com.mattermost.calls/metrics`` subpath under the existing Mattermost server metrics endpoint.
+This is controlled by the :ref:`Listen address for performance <configure/performance-monitoring-configuration-settings:listen address for performance>` configuration setting.
+It defaults to port ``8067``.

 .. note::
-   On Mattermost versions prior to v9.5, plugin metrics were exposed through the public ``/plugins/com.mattermost.calls/metrics`` API endpoint.
+   On Mattermost versions prior to v9.5, plugin metrics were exposed through the public ``/plugins/com.mattermost.calls/metrics`` API endpoint controlled by the :ref:`Web server listen address <configure/environment-configuration-settings:web server listen address>` configuration setting.
+This defaults to port ``8065``.

 **Process**